How to Balance the Angry (Pitta) Period

-The Menstrual Cycle Part 4: The Tender and Angry (Pitta) Period
+The Menstrual Cycle Part 4: The Pitta Period

-Remember that the qualities of pitta (made of fire and water) are sharp, penetrating, hot, liquid, mobile, and oily.
+Pitta dosha is made up of fire and water, and its qualities are sharp, penetrating, hot, liquid, mobile, and oily.
 It is the energy of transformation.
-Like increases like is the most basic principle of Ayurveda, so anything with those qualities will increase pitta.
+Like increases like is one of the fundamental principles of Ayurveda, so anything with those qualities will increase pitta.

 Characteristics of a Pitta Cycle

 Understanding the above qualities gives a better understanding of the characteristics of the pitta cycle.
 The heat associated with this dosha creates fluidity, irritability, and dilation of blood vessels.

 - Acne accompanying the menstrual cycle or before the menstrual cycle

 - The flow can be heavier due to the excess heat opening the channels